Tractable Uncertainty for Structure Learning: Background

 Sum-product networks (SPN) are probabilistic circuits over a set of variables $\bm{V}$, represented using a rooted DAG consisting of three types of nodes: leaf, sum and product nodes.
 These nodes can each be viewed as representing a distribution over some subset of variables $\bm{W} \subseteq \bm{V}$, where the root node specifies an overall distribution $q_\spnweight(\bm{V})$.
 Each leaf node $L$ specifies an input distribution over some subset of variables $\bm{W} \subseteq \bm{V}$, which is assumed to be tractable.
 Each product node $P$ multiplies the distributions given by its children, i.e., $P = \prod_{C_i \in ch(P)} C_i$, while each sum node is defined by a weighted sum of its children, i.e., $T = \sum_{C_i \in ch(S)} \spnweight_i C_i$.
 The weights $\spnweight_i$ for each sum node satisfy $\spnweight_i > 0, \sum \spnweight_i = 1$, and are referred to as the \textit{parameters} of the SPN.
 The \textit{scope} of a node $N$ denotes the set of variables $N$ specifies a distribution over, and can be defined recursively as follows.
 Each leaf node $N$ has scope $sc(N) = \{V\}$, where $V$ is the variable it specifies its distribution over, and each product or sum node $N$ has scope $sc(N) = \cup_{C \in ch(N)} sc(C)$.

-SPNs provide a computationally convenient representation of probability distributions, in that they enable efficient and exact inference for many types of queries, given some structural properties on the SPN \citep{Poon11Spn, Peharz14Selective}: \begin{itemize} \item A SPN is \textit{complete} if, for every sum node $T$, and any two children $C_1, C_2$ of $T$, it holds that $sc(C_1) = sc(C_2)$.
+SPNs provide a computationally convenient representation of probability distributions, enabling efficient and exact inference for many types of queries, given certain structural properties \citep{Poon11Spn, Peharz14Selective}: \begin{itemize} \item A SPN is \textit{complete} if, for every sum node $T$, and any two children $C_1, C_2$ of $T$, it holds that $sc(C_1) = sc(C_2)$.
 In other words, all the children of $T$, and thus $T$ itself, have the same scope. \item A SPN is \textit{decomposable} if, for each product node $P$, and any two children $C_1, C_2$ of $P$, it holds that $sc(C_1) \cap sc(C_2) = \emptyset$.
-In other words, the scope of $P$ is partitioned by its children. \item A SPN is \textit{deterministic} (selective) if, for each sum node $T$, and any instantiation $\bm{w}$ of its scope $sc(T) = \bm{W}$, at most one of its children $C_i(\bm{w})$ evaluates to a non-zero probability. \end{itemize} In particular, given completeness and decomposability, marginal inference becomes tractable, that is, we can compute $q_\spnweight(\bm{W})$ for any $\bm{W} \subseteq \bm{V}$ in linear time in the number of edges of the SPN.
-Conditional probabilities can similarly be computed as the ratio of two marginal probabilities.
-If the SPN additionally satisfies determinism, Most Probable Explanation (MPE) inference, i.e., $\max_{\bm{v}: \bm{W} = \bm{w}} q_\spnweight(\bm{v})$, also becomes tractable \citep{Peharz17Latent}.
+In other words, the scope of $P$ is partitioned by its children. \item A SPN is \textit{deterministic} if, for each sum node $T$, and any instantiation $\bm{w}$ of its scope $sc(T) = \bm{W}$, at most one of its children $C_i(\bm{w})$ evaluates to a non-zero probability. \end{itemize} Given completeness and decomposability, marginal inference becomes tractable, that is, we can compute $q_\spnweight(\bm{W})$ for any $\bm{W} \subseteq \bm{V}$ in linear time in the number of edges of the SPN.
+Conditional probabilities can be computed as the ratio of two marginal probabilities.
+If the SPN additionally satisfies determinism, MPE inference, i.e., $\max_{\bm{v}: \bm{W} = \bm{w}} q_\spnweight(\bm{v})$, also becomes tractable \citep{Peharz17Latent}.